 The Theatre School > Admission > Graduate Admission > Tuition & Aid

 The Theatre School’s tuition is billed as a guaranteed package rate, meaning you pay one flat fee each year for all of your coursework and production work.
 You are billed the same rate each year you are in a program up to the standard length of the program.
 (In other words, your tuition rate is locked in at the tuition rate you pay in your first year of the program.)
-For current tuition rates visit DePaul University’s
+Students who entered an MFA program at The Theatre School in fall 2021 had an annual tuition rate of $37,266.
+For historical tuition rates and tuition rates for other programs at DePaul, please visit DePaul University’s

 Every applicant admitted to The Theatre School’s MFA program is awarded a Theatre School Scholarship.
 Acting and Directing student scholarships generally range from $14,000 to $17,000 annually.
 Arts Leadership students receive a salary through full-time employment at

 Chicago Shakespeare Theater, plus an additional annual scholarship of $5,000 to $7,000; the salary and scholarship combined is generally equal to the cost of tuition.
 Scholarships are awarded in the admissions decision letter.

 To be considered for a need-based financial aid package, applicants must submit a valid Free Application for Federal Student Aid (FAFSA).
 This is the only application required for need-based financial aid and is not required for consideration for a Theatre School Scholarship.
 Typically, need-based aid for graduate students is in the form of federal student loans.

 October 1 each year and can either be submitted online at

 studentaid.gov.
 To have your FAFSA results reported to The Theatre School, enter DePaul University's FAFSA code, 001671, in the college section.